Dicklesworthstone/fmd_blog_posts/04_making_of_the_mindmap_generator.md

 ## The Challenge of Infinite Loops and Early Termination

-One of the most vexing problems in developing the system was preventing pathological runs—those that either never terminate or stop prematurely without extracting sufficient content.
+One of the most vexing problems in developing the system was preventing "pathological" runs: those that either never terminate or stop prematurely without extracting sufficient content.

 This challenge manifested in several ways: